Monthly Meetings and Special Interest GroupsIt's easy to find your place here.

 We enjoy many counted techniques such as cross stitch, specialty stitches, hardanger, pulled thread, drawn thread, blackwork, and hemstitching, but let’s be honest, there is knitting, crocheting, quilting and needlepoint going on as well.
 Come for the camaraderie and the stories as well as the stitching!
 The program is usually different from Daytime Counted Thread & Needlepoint.

 This group meets monthly on the 2nd Tuesday from 7:00 p.m. to 9:00 p.m.

 This group meets monthly the 3rd Tuesday from 10:00 a.m. to approx. 2:00 p.m.
-This group meets at people’s homes and runs through lunch.
+The group meets at people’s homes.
+Attendees bring their own lunches.